nuxt-modules/sitemap/README.md

 In development, you can visit `/sitemap.preview.xml`.

-If you're using the Nitro crawler, this sitemap will only be a preview, as the dynamic URLs won't be resolved.
+If you're using the Nitro crawler, this sitemap.xml will only be a preview, as the dynamic URLs won't be resolved.

 ## Module Config

-If you need further control over the sitemap URLs, you can provide config on the `sitemap` key.
+If you need further control over the sitemap.xml URLs, you can provide config on the `sitemap` key.

 ### `hostname`